SaifSunny/My-Portfolio-Website/README.md

 ## Live Website
 The portfolio website is live and can be accessed at portfolio.saieef.space.

-GitHub Repository
+## GitHub Repository
 The source code for the portfolio website is available on GitHub.
 You can find it at github.com/SaifSunny/portfolio.

-Features
+## Features
     Projects: The website displays a collection of projects developed by the portfolio owner.
 Each project includes details such as title, description, technologies used, and a link to the project (if applicable).

     Resume Experiences: The portfolio website showcases the owner's work experiences, providing information about previous job positions, companies, roles, and responsibilities.

     Education: The website includes a section that highlights the owner's educational background, including degrees, institutions, and academic achievements.

     Coursera Certificates: If the portfolio owner has completed any courses on Coursera, the website displays the certificates earned, including the course title, completion date, and a link to the certificate.

     Co-curricular Activities: The website showcases the owner's involvement in co-curricular activities, such as clubs, organizations, volunteer work, or leadership positions.

     Contact Form: Visitors can use the contact form on the website to send an email to the portfolio owner.
-The submitted messages will be sent to the email address: saifsunny56@gmail.com.
+The submitted messages will be sent to the email address.

 Technologies Used
 The portfolio website has been developed using the following technologies: